 Isn’t it amazing how music can take us places even though we don’t even move an inch?
 But we travel with music.
 Perhaps we visit our memories, or we plunge into an imaginary world of our own.

 Music is art!
 As simple as that.
-As well as any art form, the music evokes deep feelings which further inspire people to create art.
+As well as any art form, the music evokes deep feelings that further inspire people to create art.

 Music and art are inspirational